 - Nor has the Division otherwise shown how Chinese economic prowess, anti-democratic governance or unfair trade practices might be accurately characterized as a threat to the “national security” of the United States – one that should excuse select American firms from compliance with federal antitrust laws.

-- That approach would quickly give rise to a very slippery and treacherous slope: if such a ruling were made in Qualcomm’s favor, how many other American firms would lobby for antitrust exemptions on the ground of national security?
-If the rationale for such a ruling is that only dominant firms that bestride their markets have the scale and scope needed to oppose Chinese firms, then the very purpose of antitrust law would be repealed in our most important markets on national security grounds, and the United States would find itself engaged in a policy of state-managed industrial trade — one that openly favors monopolists and oligopolies rather than open competition.
+- That approach would quickly give rise to a very slippery and treacherous slope: if such a ruling were made in Qualcomm’s favor, how many other American firms would lobby for sweeping antitrust exemptions on the ground of national security?
+If the rationale for such a ruling is that only dominant firms that bestride their markets have the scale and scope needed to oppose Chinese firms, then the very purpose of antitrust law would be repealed in our most important markets on national security grounds, and the United States would find itself using state-managed industrial organization to favor monopolists and oligopolies and stifle competitive markets.
 That would be a bridge too far.
 Only Congress is vested with authority to enact these kinds of sweeping changes to our federal laws.
-Nor should it do so .
+Nor should it do so.
 The country urgently needs more competitive markets, not antitrust exemptions in furtherance of doubtful assertions about our national security.

 But the Ninth Circuit need not address any of these points.
 It need only rule that these matters were not raised below, and that, absent exigent circumstances not present in this case, they cannot be raised for the first time on appeal.